-As state budget cuts and decreased donations force nonprofits to do more with less resources, the importance of clear, concise and compelling messaging is more important than ever.
+As state budget cuts and decreased donations force nonprofits to do more with fewer resources, the importance of clear, concise, and compelling messaging is more important than ever.
 Beyond demonstrating how the organization is upholding its mission statement and serving its target audiences, nonprofits must find creative ways to differentiate themselves from others competing for the same limited pool of donor funds.
 How can nonprofits stand out from other equally important organizations?
 By implementing creative communication campaigns that drive people to action.

 Driving Audiences to Action

 The cornerstone of an effective nonprofit PR program is a strong call to action.
 Is your organization seeking volunteers for a community outreach event?
 In need of hardgoods donations?
 Looking for event sponsors?
 Clearly communicating how target audiences can take action and support the outlined campaign objectives helps nonprofits quantify the success of their efforts.
 Based on this evaluation, communication strategies and tactics can be refined, offering intelligence regarding what types of requests are most compelling to the target audience(s).